-The torque converter clutch creates a one to one connection between the output of the engine and the input of the transmission.
-This increases fuel mileage and reduces transmission fluid temperatures.
-This is because of normal torque converter slippage between the impeller and turbine.
-This slippage consumes power during the coupling phase.
+The (TCC) torque converter clutch creates a one-to-one connection between the engine and the transmission that increases fuel mileage and reduces transmission fluid temperatures.
+Slippage consumes power during the coupling phase.
 Locking the converter shell to the turbine shaft prevents this slippage from occurring.

-The clutch is inside the torque converter case; it contains a friction material that locks the turbine shaft to the inside of the torque converter’s shell.
-It’s controlled by the TCM.
-It sends a pulsed voltage signal to the TCC solenoid.
+The clutch is inside the torque converter case; it contains a friction material that locks the turbine shaft inside the torque converter's shell.
+The TCM sends a pulsed voltage signal to the TCC solenoid.
 The solenoid moves a valve that sends pressurized fluid to the clutch circuit, engaging the TCC.
-When the clutch is disengaged, the torque converter operates normally, allowing the engine to rotate without stalling while the vehicle is slowing and coming to a stop.
-While the vehicle is slowing and approaching a stop, TCC application is undesirable, because like the clutch on a manual transmission it will cause the vehicle to stall.
+When the clutch is disengaged, the torque converter allows the engine to rotate without stalling.
+While the vehicle is slowing and approaching a stop, the TCC's application is undesirable.
+Like the clutch on a manual transmission, it causes the engine to stall.

 The ECT sensor monitors engine coolant temperature.
-The TCM will not engage the TCC until the engine warms to a preset temperature.
+The TCM delays the engagement of the TCC until the engine reaches a preset temperature.

 The MAF sensor monitors the volume of air passing through the air tube.
-The TCM will not engage the TCC while the engine is accelerating.
-Most transmissions will disengage during deceleration to prevent high emissions.
+The TCM disengages the TCC while the engine is accelerating.
+Most transmissions disengage the TCC during deceleration to prevent high emissions.

 The TP sensor indicates the throttle plate angle.
-If the driver were to suddenly accelerate to wide open throttle the TCM will disengage the TCC and downshift.
+If the driver accelerates to wide-open throttle, the TCM disengages the TCC to downshift.

-The brake switch is used to disengage the TCC when the vehicle slows or comes to a stop
+The TCM uses the brake switch signal is to disengage the TCC when the vehicle slows or comes to a stop.

 The TFT monitors transmission fluid temperature.
 The TCM uses this information to engage or disengage the TCC according to transmission fluid temperatures.